jianglicalifornia/Notes/index.md

-index
+for things I don't want to put into my brain, I put them here.
 ==========

 ### table of contents
-for things I don't want to put into my brain, I put them here.

 |                                   |    Col2    | NumCol |
 |-----------------------------------|------------|--------|